cliss/camel/README.md

 * Basic metadata, stored in each file
 * Basic templating, with a site header/footer and post header stored separately from content
 * Extremely quick performance, by caching rendered HTML output
-* Support for a RSS feed
+* Support for two RSS feeds:
+    * The default one, where link posts open on the target website
+    * The alternate feed, where link posts open on this website
+* Optional automatic posts to Twitter

 [m]: http://daringfireball.net/projects/markdown